sherpa-ai/sherpa/README.rst

     cd /your/path/sherpa/examples/
     python api_mode.py

-And to verify SHERPA with MongoDB is working:
+And to verify SHERPA *with* MongoDB is working:

 ::

     cd /your/path/sherpa/examples/
+    python runner_mode.py.. _keras-to-sherpa:

-    python runner_mode.pyFrom Keras to Sherpa in 30 seconds
+From Keras to Sherpa in 30 seconds
 ==================================

 Here we will show how to adapt a minimal Keras script so it can